Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 • If this is on your itinerary, you need to book ASAP!

-Ko Olina Center, an open-air shopping and dining complex, is behind the resort.
-I’ve eaten at the Monkeypod Kitchen by Merriman there and it’s generally a nice place to walk around if you want to take a break from the resort.
+Ko Olina Center is an open-air shopping and dining complex within walking distance of the resort.
+I’ve eaten at Monkeypod Kitchen by Merriman there, which serves excellent farm-to-table Hawaiian fare with 36 craft beers on tap and live music daily.
+It’s a nice place to walk around if you want a break from resort dining.

 Getting There

-Drive time: The resort is located about 35 minutes from Daniel K. Inouye International Airport (HNL).
-The ride, to me, feels shorter.
-You can arrange a car service through the hotel or take Uber.
-I find Uber to work well on Oahu.
+Drive time: The resort is about 35 minutes (20 miles) from Daniel K. Inouye International Airport (HNL).
+The ride always feels shorter to me.
+You can arrange a car service through the hotel or take Uber, which works well on Oahu.

-PS LAX: If you book a Complete Suites package at Four Seasons Oahu, you get access to the ultra-luxe PS LAX experience, which includes being driven to your plane and is valued at over $3000.
-You also pretty much bypass every line in the airport.
+PS LAX: If you book a Complete Suites package at Four Seasons, you get access to the ultra-luxe PS LAX experience at Los Angeles International Airport.
+This private terminal lets you skip every line and includes being driven directly to your aircraft.
+It’s valued at over $3,000.

 The open lobby at Four Seasons Oahu.